-Legal framework for authority, including constitution, articles of association or charter City Building was formed in 2006, evolving from the former Building Services Department of Glasgow City Council.
-While City Building is owned by Glasgow City Council we operate, for all intents and purposes, as a separate business with our own Board, Executive Director and Senior Management Team.
-This enables us to deliver quality construction services across the public and private and third sectors.
+Legal framework for the public authority, including constitution, articles of association or charter:-

+The City Building Group comprises two limited liability partnerships both formed in 2006 which evolved from the former Building Services Department of Glasgow City Council.
+These LLPs are City Building (Glasgow) LLP and City Building (Contracts) LLP.
+Since 1st April 2017 City Building Glasgow is a joint venture between Glasgow City Council and Wheatley Housing Group Limited.
+City Building Contracts is essentially wholly owned by Glasgow City Council.
+Each LLP has a separate Board, shared Executive Director and shared Senior Management Team.
+This enables us to deliver quality construction services across the public, private and third sectors.

-We are a limited liability partnership, a form of business structure that is like a cross between an ordinary partnership and a company.
-As a limited liability partnership (LLP) we are subject to some companies' legislation but unlike companies we do not have articles of association.
+As limited liability partnerships, we are governed by the Limited Liability Partnerships Act 2000 and subject to some companies' legislation but unlike companies we do not have articles of association.